nicholasklick/sast/docs/POINTS_TO_ANALYSIS_GUIDE.md

 ## Overview

 Points-to analysis is a static program analysis technique that determines what memory locations pointer variables may reference during program execution.
-KodeCD SAST implements an **Andersen-style flow-insensitive points-to analysis** that provides a conservative approximation of pointer behavior.
+Gittera SAST implements an **Andersen-style flow-insensitive points-to analysis** that provides a conservative approximation of pointer behavior.

 ## What is Points-to Analysis?